tvburger/jdl/README.md

 A Java-based deep learning framework that implements various neural network architectures and learning algorithms from scratch.
 This project serves as both a learning tool and a practical implementation of neural network concepts.

+For detailed class and sequence diagrams of all modules, please see the [Technical Diagrams](diagrams.md).

 ## Project Structure

 The project is organized into several modules: